Mourinho's Spurs beat Brighton in latest Boxing Day boost - WHIZ News

 The three points boost Spurs’ top-four prospects and continue an enviable record on Dec.
 26 for both the club and Mourinho while manager at different Premier League teams.
 Tottenham is unbeaten in 14 games on this date and Mourinho has not lost in eight encounters.

-Alli produced a first-time finish on Thursday after Harry Kane had earlier canceled out Adam Webster’s opener.
+Alli produced a first-time finish into the top corner on Thursday after Harry Kane had earlier canceled out Adam Webster’s opener.
 It was Alli’s fifth goal in eight games under Mourinho and it will have provided some comfort to the Portuguese, who revealed before the match that his Christmas Day had been ruined by his dog dying.
+Lucas Moura and Kane linked up with Christian Eriksen, the Dane’s inspired diagonal ball finding Serge Aurier for him to tee up Alli.

 Brighton, which won the reverse fixture 3-0 in October, was the better side in the first half but has now gone three games without a win and must prepare for another lunchtime kickoff against Bournemouth in 48 hours.